 A few months ago, the President of the Republic asked me to engage in a direct dialogue with digital companies who are members of the Global Internet Forum to Counter Terrorism on the fight against the use of the Internet for terrorist purposes.
 Because of this new focus, I was in California recently and have met with a number of people in Washington to discuss these topics.

 In terms of the French international strategy for digital affairs and technology, it goes beyond my role since it involves the entire strategy of the French Government, not just the vision of the Ministry of Foreign Affairs.

 Today, I am in charge of promoting and putting into practice the French international strategy for digital affairs and technology, which does not only represent the vision of the Ministry of Foreign Affairs but is truly a “whole-of-government” approach to digital issues.

 Can you tell us about the contacts you met during your trip to the United States and your impression of the evolution of debates in the U.S. on these questions, compared to Europe?

 The meetings that I had focused on the fight against the use of the Internet for terrorist purposes.
 I met with Google, Facebook, Twitter, Snapchat, and other companies like Wordpress.
-The U.S. government’s evolution on these issues is rather positive, as they realize that politically it is untenable to remain passive in the face of these phenomena of dissemination of terrorism on the internet.
+The U.S. government’s evolution on these issues is rather positive, as they realize that politically it is untenable to remain passive in the face of these phenomena of dissemination of terrorist content on the internet.
 There is still the first amendment constraint that guarantees Americans’ freedom of expression, so that makes the discussion difficult.
-But, the reality is that the major platforms have changed terms of service, their general conditions of use, to provide the means to effectively fight against online terrorism overall.
+But, the reality is that the major platforms have changed their terms of service and general conditions of use, to provide the means to effectively fight against online terrorism overall.

 What can we ask of France and Europe on this issue?
 How do we reconcile the balance between security and freedom of expression in France?